run2bizdocs/documentation/en-us/docs/4biz-helium/processes/financial/use/register-financial-cycle.md

-title: Register Finantial Cycle
+title: Register Financial Cycle
-Description: Provides a variety of actions on maintaining finantial cycle.
+Description: Provides a variety of actions on maintaining financial cycle.
-# Register finantial cycle
+# Register financial cycle

-This feature provides a variety of actions, such as including, changing, and deleting the finantial cycle.
+This feature provides a variety of actions, such as including, changing, and deleting the financial cycle.

 Before getting started
 ----------------------